 The Sustainable Insurance Forum (SIF) is a network of insurance supervisors and regulators from around the world who are working together on sustainability challenges facing the insurance sector.
-The SIF is convened by the UN Environment Programme, which serves as its Secretariat.
-As of June 2019, the SIF has 25 jurisdictions as members.
+The United Nations Environment Programme serves as the SIF Secretariat.
+As of May 2020, the SIF has 31 jurisdictions as members.

 What is the goal of the SIF?